-If you finished all of the tutorial tasks, you have learned how to build a basic DB2 Alphablox application using the DB2 Alphablox Admin Pages, the DB2 Alphablox Query Builder application and Blox tags.
-If you have already taken a look at the Developer's Reference, you are aware that there are many properties and methods available for defining and manipulating Blox on JSP pages.
+If you finished all of the tutorial lessons, you learned how to build a basic DB2 Alphablox application by using the DB2 Alphablox Admin Pages, the DB2 Alphablox Query Builder application, and the Blox tag library.
+Many properties and methods are available for defining and manipulating Blox components on JSP pages.
 So what should you do next?

 If you want to see your corporate data in an DB2 Alphablox view, you now know how to create an application from scratch and add analytic views to your application.
 If you want to see something right away, you could make some simple modifications to the MyApp application.

 To display data from your corporate databases instead of using the qcc2003-acs data source, you can create data sources that point to your corporate databases, modify the dataSourceName attributes to point to the newly defined data source, then add an appropriate query attribute.
-Using the DB2 Alphablox Query Builder, you can often quickly create usable query statements and Blox tags.
-For details on creating data sources, see the Administrator's Guide.
-To learn how to create appropriate queries and much more about building DB2 Alphablox applications, see Retrieving Data in the Developer's Guide and the DataBlox section of the Developer's Reference.
+Using the DB2 Alphablox Query Builder, you can quickly create usable query statements and Blox tags.

-Chapter 2.
+Chapter 3.
 Tutorial: Building your first portlet with Blox components